behroozbc/Seminar-KG-Hosting/slides.md

 - Points of view
   - Different users or applications may need to interact with the same KG in distinct ways.
   - The hosting solution should allow the data to be viewed or processed differently depending on the use case.
-    - applying specific rules, filters, or inference logic to suit each scenario.
+    - Applying specific rules, filters, or inference logic to suit each scenario.
 - Deployment
-  - the hosting solution provides various Application Programming Interfaces (APIs) and query interfaces and supports different formats to enable a variety of applications.
+  - The hosting solution provides various Application Programming Interfaces (APIs) and query interfaces and supports different formats to enable a variety of applications.
 </v-clicks>

 ---